Missouri woman killed in I-49 motorcycle crash

 FAYETTEVILLE, Ark.
-(KFTA) — A 50-year-old Missouri woman died on Saturday in a motorcycle accident on I-49 in Fayetteville.
+(KNWA) — A 50-year-old Missouri woman died on Saturday in a motorcycle accident on I-49 in Fayetteville.

 According to a preliminary accident report by Arkansas State Police, the accident occurred at around 2:14 p.m. on I-49 northbound near the Garland Avenue exit.